fizge/1-SENECA-UDC_Coil_Proyect/background_doc.md

 - [Taiga](https://taiga.io/): This tool was used for agile project management, for keeping track of sprints and organizing tasks.

 ## Agile Development Process
 This project was created using the agile development methodologies.
-Agile is a software development method that is used to minimize risks and increase cross team collaboration.
-The key factors of agile development are its flexibility to changes through an iterative process, collaboration with product owners, and the use of user stories that lead each sprint. <br>
+Agile is a software development method that is used to minimize risks and increase cross-team collaboration.
+The key factors of agile development are its flexibility to change through an iterative process, collaboration with product owners, and the use of user stories that lead each sprint. <br>

 During the cycle, each sprint lasted one week, with the exception of sprint 8 which was 2 weeks.
 At the end of each sprint, the developers and technical writers met with the product owner to discuss what aspects of the project were going well, what parts were not going well and how the next sprint could be improved.
 After each sprint retrospective, the developers and technical writers met to discuss their progress, goals, and achievements. <br>